meshcloud/meshcloud-docs/docs/marketplace.service-instances.md

 title: Service Instances
 ---

 You can find the marketplace when selecting a project in the meshPanel.
 Click on the **Marketplace** in the navigation on the left.
 You find a list of all available services here.
-Choose the one you are interessted in.
+Choose the one you are interested in.
 On the details page you will get additional information about the service.

 ## Provision Service Instance